The Panti Sisters

-The Panti Sisters is a 2019 Filipino comedy film directed by Jun Lana, starring Paolo Ballesteros, Martin del Rosario and Christian Bables.
-The film was produced by Black Sheep Productions, ALV Films, The IdeaFirst Company and Quantum Films and is distributed by ABS-CBN Films.
-The film is one of the entries for the Pista ng Pelikulang Pilipino 2019.
-The film was released on September 13, 2019.
+The Panti Sisters is a 2019 Filipino comedy film directed by Jun Lana from a story and screenplay written by Ivan Andrew Payawal.
+Starring Paolo Ballesteros, Martin del Rosario and Christian Bables, the film revolves around the three gay sons challenge each other when their terminally-ill father offers them a share of inheritance if they will produce a grandchild for him before he dies.

+Produced by Black Sheep Productions, ALV Films, The IdeaFirst Company, and Quantum Films and distributed by ABS-CBN Films, the film was theatrically released on September 13, 2019, as one of the entries for the Pista ng Pelikulang Pilipino 2019.